 This is a unique opportunity to partner locally and abroad simultaneously.
 Pastor Matthew Spandler-Davison of Redeemer Fellowship Church in Bardstown serves as the Executive Director of 20 Schemes.
 Parkway will partner with this organization which exists to build healthy, gospel-preaching churches in Scotland’s poorest communities in order to bring true, sustainable, and long-term renewal to Scotland’s schemes.

-The Church at Delmas 32, Haiti - Level Two
+The Church at Delmas 32, Haiti - Level Three

 The devastating earthquake in January 2010 leveled the building used by the Church at Delmas 32.
 Because of our existing relationships in Haiti, we learned of the needs of this congregation and began this partnership in 2011.